mohammadparyal/IISWebsitePoolRecycler/README.md

 # IIS Websites Application Pools Recycler
-Recyle websites application pools and change database connectionstrings
+Recycle websites application pools and change database connectionstrings

 > With this website tool, you can: